Stalinist architecture: Technology

 In terms of construction methods, most of the structures, underneath the wet stucco walls, are simple brick masonry.
 Exceptions were Andrei Burov's medium-sized concrete block panel houses (such as the Lace building, 1939–41) and large buildings like the Seven Sisters, which necessitated the use of concrete.
 The masonry naturally dictated narrow windows, thus leaving a large wall area to be decorated.
-Fireproof terracotta finishes were introduced during the early 1950s, though this was rarely used outside of Moscow.
+Fireproof terracotta finishes were introduced during the early 1950s, although this was rarely used outside of Moscow.
 Most of the roofing was traditional wooden trusses covered with metallic sheets.

 About 1948, construction technology improved – at least in Moscow – as faster and cheaper processes became available.
 Houses also became safer by eliminating wooden ceilings and partitions.
 The standardized buildings of 1948–1955 had the same housing quality as the Stalinist classics and are classified as such by real estate agents, but are excluded from the scope of Stalinist architecture.
 Ideologically they belong to mass housing, an intermediate phase before Nikita Khrushchev's standardized buildings known as Khrushchyovka.

 Scope

-Stalinist architecture does not equate to everything built during Stalin's era.
-It relied on labor-intensive and time-consuming masonry, and could not be scaled to the needs of mass construction.
-This inefficiency largely ended Stalinist architecture and resulted in mass construction methods which began while Stalin was still alive.

 Although Stalin rejected Constructivism, completion of constructivist buildings extended through the 1930s.
-Industrial construction, endorsed by Albert Kahn and later supervised by Victor Vesnin, was influenced by modernist ideas.
+Industrial construction, endorsed by Albert Kahn and later supervised by Viktor Vesnin, was influenced by modernist ideas.
 It was not as important to Stalin's urban plans, so most industrial buildings (excluding megaprojects like the Moscow Canal) are not part of the Stalinist category.
 Even the first stage of the Moscow Metro, completed during 1935, was not scrutinized by Stalin, and so included substantial constructivist influence.

-Thus, the scope of Stalinist architecture is generally limited to urban public and residential buildings of good and middle quality, excluding mass housing, and selected infrastructure projects like the Moscow Canal, the Volga-Don Canal, and the latter stages of the Moscow Metro.
+Thus, the scope of Stalinist architecture is generally limited to urban public and residential buildings of good and middle quality, excluding mass housing, and selected infrastructure projects like the Moscow Canal, the Volga–Don Canal, and the latter stages of the Moscow Metro.